f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 xattr -cr /Applications/F3D.app
 ```

-Then F3D works as expected.
+Then F3D should work as expected.

 ### Python